Announcement The scheme is opening 16 April for nominations for both Academic and Professional Services colleagues.

 - Driving positive change through behaviour, and the application of the guiding principles.

-- Greatly exceeding expectations and PDR objectives.
+- Greatly exceeding PDR objectives.

 This does not mean that colleagues should be working beyond the responsibility provided within their job descriptions or working more hours to achieve an award.